 - Follow legal leaders on Twitter and engage in thoughtful conversation.

 - Set up an effective law firm LinkedIn page.
-Make sure it’s separate from your personal LinkedIn profile, which should also be optimized to help you stand out amongst peers and potential clients.
+Make sure it’s separate from your personal LinkedIn profile, which you should also optimize to help you stand out amongst peers and potential clients.

 6. Manage your law firm’s online reviews effectively

 Once you have a number of online profiles up and running for your law firm, clients might start giving you reviews.
 These are critical to manage.
-According to the 2019 Legal Trends Report, today’s legal consumer does plenty of research before choosing their lawyer.
-While a few negative reviews won’t hurt, an ongoing stream of them might give potential clients pause.
+According to the 2021 Legal Trends Report found that 82% of consumers looked for client reviews and 81% of consumers looked for referrals when seeking legal counsel.
+While a few negative reviews won’t hurt, an ongoing stream of them might turn potential clients away.

-Make it part of your process to ask for an online review at the close of every case, especially if a client is extremely satisfied.
+Make asking for an online review at the close of every case part of your process, especially if a client is extremely satisfied.
 However, double check your state bar’s advertising rules to ensure your request is compliant.
 If you encounter a negative review, don’t ignore it.
 Follow best practices for online reputation management for lawyers when it comes to responding to your client’s feedback directly.

 7. Try your hand at content marketing